Learn more about bike riding in Victoria

 2. Check your tyres and brakes

-Poor conditions can quickly wither away your braking surface, particularly if you’re running carbon wheels.
-Cheaper, alloy wheels can provide a better braking surface (also see disc-brakes).
+Poor conditions can quickly wear away your braking surface, particularly if you’re running carbon wheels.
+Cheaper alloy wheels can provide a better braking surface (also see disc-brakes).
 To complement this, always ensure your tyres are in excellent condition, looking for wear on the sidewalls and through the centre of the tyre.
 Thicker tyres with more tread will help you maximise grip on the road and improve tyre life.

 3. Clean your chain